AlexandruCL/-Timestamps-Bot/README.md

 - The DB layer is abstracted in database.py (SQLite recommended).

 ## License
-MIT, see license in the repository.
+See license in the repository.